 The mediator will write directly to the children inviting them into the process and explaining how the process works.
 If the children do not want to do child inclusive mediation, they will not be made to do it - ultimately, it is their choice.

-Often child inclusive mediation cases will be co-mediated.
 The mediator will try to make the meeting age-appropriate so as to give the children a worthwhile experience as well as an informal way to share their wishes and their feelings.

 Will my children be asked to make a decision on who they want to live with?